Huilensolis/library_API_REST/README.md

 When i finished the project, i decided to polish the code, setting the adecuatetd code status for every response.
 And at the same time creating a errorHandler, which is a class for sending responses in a more legible format, so I implemented the errorHandler to the response json in the errors cases.

-Irealized there is a lot of code which is just verifying the data types and request body, so I was willing to implement it into my aplication, but now (when i write this), the module ahs finsihed and I must continue with the bootcamp shedule to learn Angular next.
+I realized there is a lot of code which is just verifying the data types and request body, so I was willing to implement Express valdiator into my aplication, but now (when i write this), the node module has finsihed and I must continue with the bootcamp shedule to learn Angular next.

 ## API Documentation